rngil/rngil/README.md

-## Writing something in one of the languages below
+## Probably writing something in one of the languages below

 ###